stimahan/cis655-final-project/README.md

 pip install flask psycopg2-binary flask_sqlalchemy python-dotenv fastapi uvicorn
 ```

-5. create a .env file for your db
+5. create a .env file for your db (if this doesn't connect correctly, add to app.py code)
 ```
 DB_USER=postgres
 DB_PASSWORD=your_db_password (this is the password from when you made your private connection on your instance)